-The most well-known application of blockchain couldn’t be left out.
-Mainly, because it is not limited to Bitcoin and other digital currencies.
-Large banks rushed to test this technology in payment control.
+The most well-known application of blockchain is not limited to Bitcoin and other digital currencies.
+Large banks have rushed to test blockchain in payment control.

-Even the UN invests in blockchain, more specifically in an identification project.
+Even the UN invests in blockchain, more specifically for an identification project.
 Registration systems capable of identifying people and transactions are fundamental to the financial system and the democratization of access to it.

 A more efficient system can help reduce bureaucracy in opening up bank accounts and even make a difference in humanitarian crises.

 In Canada, banks and the government have mobilized to create a company that uses blockchain to lower costs, increase security, and ensure the privacy of banking customers.

 Smart contracts are programs that store contractual rules and automatically execute them.
 A simple example is when a person makes a payment commitment.

 If using this type of application, on the due date, the system checks whether the payment has been processed and performs the corresponding action — which, in this case, may be to charge the buyer or, if paid, to write it off.

 With blockchain on a scale, there are no limits to what can be automated with the adoption of these contracts, since different information can be accessed in the chain to apply the planned action.

 In this scenario, we can picture a future in which a tenant candidate who, using virtual reality glasses, checks out an apartment without leaving home.
 At the same time, he decides to take the lease, proves his identity with an encrypted key available in blockchain, signs the contract, and makes the first payment.

 As soon as he arrives in front of the property, the smart contract is triggered by his mobile phone, confirms that he is at the door through face identification, and releases the door-locking device.